Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Proofs of Theorem , Theorem and Theorem

 \subsection{Proof of Theorem \ref{scc case}}

-As in the statement, let $\mu^-$ and $\mu^+$ be two measured laminations on $S$ whose supports share only simple closed curves $c_1, \dots , c_r$.
-By our assumption, there is a component $\mu_0$ of either $\mu^+$ or $\mu^-$ whose minimal supporting surface $\Sigma(\mu_0)$ has some $c_j$ among $c_1, \dots , c_r$ on its frontier.
-We can assume that $\mu_0$ is a component of $\mu^+$ since the other case can be deal with in the same way just turning everything upside down.
+As in the statement, let $\mu^-$ and $\mu^+$ be two measured laminations on $S$ and suppose that there is a boundary component $c$ of a non-simple closed curve component of the minimal supporting surface of a non-simple closed curve component $\mu_0$ of $\mu^+$ which is contained up to isotopy in either $|\mu^-|$ as in the part (1) of the statement.
+We can argue in the same way also when the part (2) of the statement holds just by exchanging $+$ and $-$.

-By Corollary \ref{Thurston limit} a curve $c_j$ shared by $\mu^-$ and $\mu^+$ is both upper and lower algebraic parabolic curve.
-On the other hand, by Corollary \ref{Thurston limit}, there is an upper algebraic simply degenerate end of $\mathbf M$ in the form $\Sigma(\mu_0) \times \{t\}$ which has $|\mu_0|$ as the ending lamination.
-This implies that there is a boundary component of $\mathbf M$ which is an open annulus with core curve homotopic to $c_j$.
-By Lemma \ref{position of S}, this shows that $c_j$ cannot be a lower algebraic parabolic curve.
-This is a contradiction, and we have completed proof of Theorem \ref{scc case}.
+Suppose, seeking a contradiction, that $\{qf(m_i,n_i)\}$ converges passing to a subsequence.
+By Corollary \ref{Thurston limit}, there is an upper algebraic simply degenerate end of $\mathbf M$ in the form $\Sigma(\mu_0) \times \{t\}$ with $\Sigma(\mu_0)$ the minimal supporting surface of $\mu_0$, which has $|\mu_0|$ as the ending lamination.
+This implies that there is a boundary component of $\mathbf M$ which is an open annulus with core curve homotopic to $c$, and one of whose ends tends to this simply degenerate end.
+By Lemmata \ref{isolated} and \ref{ends of M'}, this shows that $c$ is an upper algebraic parabolic curve of $\mathbf M$ and moreover that it cannot be a lower algebraic parabolic curve at the same time since $c$ does not lie on a torus boundary component.
+In the same way, by \cref{Thurston limit}, if $c$ is contained in $|\mu_1|$ or lies on the boundary of minimal supporting of $\mu_1$ up to isotopy, it must be a lower algebraic parabolic curve of $\mathbf M$.
+This is a contradiction.
+Thus we have completed proof of Theorem \ref{scc case}.